-The organizational structure for this waiver includes the West Virginia Department of Health and Human Resources Bureau for Medical Services (BMS) as the Single State Medical Agency as well as an Utilization Management Contractor (UMC) for daily operations and for assessment and re-assessment.
+The organizational structure for this waiver includes the West Virginia Department of Health and Human Resources Bureau for Medical Services (BMS) as the Single State Medical Agency as well as an Utilization Management Contractor (UMC) for daily operations and for member eligibility initial assessment and annual re-assessment.
 BMS retains final authority over this waiver and the administration and operation of the program.